teiniker/teiniker-lectures-secureservices/api-security-basics/REST-EJB-Authorization-Annotations/README.txt

 How to use the resources from curl?
 -------------------------------------------------------------------------------

-$ curl -i -k -u student:student -X GET https://localhost:8443/REST-EJB-Authorization-Annotations/v1/users/1
+$ curl -i -k -u student:student https://localhost:8443/REST-EJB-Authorization-Annotations/v1/users/1
 HTTP/2 200
 expires: 0
 cache-control: no-cache, no-store, must-revalidate